-10 to 16 feet l person
+l person

-20 to 26 feet 2 people
+2 people

-30 to 35 feet 3 people
+3 people

-40 to 50 feet 4 people
+4 people

 When sizing up a fire scene, it is very important that the ladder length estimates are correct.
 To help with this determination, a firefighter should allow 12 feet for each story and three feet as the distance from the floor to the window sill.
 Ladders requiring two or more individuals to spot and raise are under the command of the person located at the foot of the ladder, away from the bed.
 That person gives the command for preparation and execution for all movements.
 This is done to increase the efficiency of the movements and to avoid confusion and possible injury.